The Dolder Grand

 over 7 years ago

 Swiss Fairy Tale Meets Andy Warhol

 The Dolder Grand’s castlelike turrets resemble something out of a fairy tale, flanked by two modern stone-and-glass wings.
-In keeping with the exterior’s old/new dichotomy, the owner decorated the 176 rooms as well as the public spaces with pieces of art, both classic and quirky.
-Guests get a pop art welcome from Andy Warhol’s Big Retrospective Painting behind the front desk.
+In keeping with the exterior’s old/new dichotomy, the owner decorated the 175 rooms as well as the public spaces with pieces of art, both classic and quirky.
+Guests get a Pop art welcome from Andy Warhol’s Big Retrospective Painting behind the front desk.
 In the hotel bar (above), Finnish artist Jani Leinonen’s We Love Vodka & Freedom installation sets the scene for guests to try the signature Mongolian vodka-and-wasabi cocktail.
-An iPad art tour chronicles the entire collection, which includes works by Salvador Dalí, Man Ray, and Donald Judd.
-From $600.This appeared in the October 2014 issue.
+An iPad art tour chronicles the entire collection, which includes works by Salvador Dalí, Keith Haring, and Fernando Botero.

 A Modern Castle High Above Zurich

 The castlelike Dolder looms large, both literally (it’s a massive complex, hovering high above the city) and in local lore (guests have included Winston Churchill and Elizabeth Taylor).
-In 2008, it received an over-the-top $427 million extension and renovation by Sir Norman Foster to match, with two gleaming steel-and-glass wings partly enveloping the original 1899 main building.
-Rooms are luxe and understated with lots of dark wood, creams and crimson, but the real draw is the epic spa, with fanciful treatments that range from a caviar firming facial to massage inspired by live violin music.
+In 2008, it received an over-the-top extension and renovation by Sir Norman Foster to match, with two gleaming steel-and-glass wings partly enveloping the original 1899 main building.
+Rooms are luxe and understated with lots of dark wood, creams and crimson, but the real draw is the epic spa, with fanciful treatments that include a caviar firming facial.